realA10001986/VSR/README.md

 The three-digit display can be used for the pushwheel number, temperature or speed.

-In order to display temperature, a temperature sensor needs to be connected to either your VSR or your Time Circuits Display (TCD), and in the latter case your VSR needs to be connected to the TCD via BTTFN.
+To display temperature, a temperature sensor needs to be connected to either your VSR or your Time Circuits Display (TCD), and in the latter case your VSR needs to be connected to the TCD via BTTFN.

-In order to display speed, a TCD with either a GPS receiver or a rotary encoder for speed is required, and your VSR needs to be connected to the TCD via BTTFN.
+To display speed, a TCD with either a GPS receiver or a rotary encoder for speed is required, and your VSR needs to be connected to the TCD via BTTFN.

 Display modes are chosen by selecting the _Operation_ button mode, and then _holding_ a single button until two beeps are emitted from your VSR, as described below.
 If an SD card is present, the selected display mode is saved 10 seconds after its activation.